 - Elder Abuse

-A conservatorship is a court-appointed process for naming an individual or entity to handle the financial affairs of another.
-The conservatorship process is often started by the guardian of an incapacitated person, or another family member, friend, or interested person.
-Once a judge orders a conservatorship, that person or entity named will have legal authority over the incapacitated individual’s assets.
+Like a guardianship, a conservatorship is a process through which a judge puts a trusted individual in charge of an incapacitated individual’s assets and financial affairs.
+The conservatorship process is often started by the guardian of an incapacitated person or another family member, friend, or interested person.
+Once a judge orders a conservatorship, that person or entity will have legal authority over the incapacitated individual’s finances.